-You’ve got your mother’s hair, your father’s eyes and your grandfather’s nose.
+You’ve got your mother’s hair, your father’s eyes, and your grandfather’s nose.
 You are a patchwork because of heredity.
 Half of your genes come from your mother and half from your father.
 Everyone has about 25,000 genes that determine traits such as height and skin tone.

 All About Alleles

 Some variations show up over others.
 For instance, the allele for brown eyes is dominant.
 If you get a brown-eyed allele from your dad and a blue-eyed one from your mom, you will have brown eyes.
-The allele for blue eyes is recessive; that means it won’t show up unless you get blue-eyed alleles from both parents.
+The allele for blue eyes is a recessive gene example; that means it won’t show up in you unless you get blue-eyed alleles from both parents.

 Hemophilia A, a condition where blood does not clot normally, is caused by a recessive allele, but it is only found on an X chromosome.
 A female has two X chromosomes, so, in order for her to have the disease, both chromosomes must contain the hemophilia allele.
 However, a male has one X chromosome and one Y chromosome.
 If the allele for hemophilia appears on his X chromosome, he will have hemophilia A.

 Facts About the Face

-Many facial features show up when people inherit recessive alleles.
+Many facial features show up when people inherit recessive definition alleles.
 For example, although ear lobes often hang free, some are attached directly to the head.
 The attached allele is recessive.
-The allele for dimples is dominant, so if you have none, you have inherited non-dimple alleles.
+The allele for dimples is dominant, so if you have none, you have inherited recessive non-dimple alleles.

 Check It Out